What to Pack for a BJJ Camp?

 Oh, and a word on training shirtless… Even if it is fine at your home gym, do your training partners a favor and wear a rash guard at camps.
 As an added bonus you’ll give your skin a layer of protection against chafing and mat burn which will help you during marathon training sessions!

-What Other BJJ Gear Should I Pack?
+What Other BJJ Gear Should I Pack for a BJJ Camp?

 A mouthguard, water bottle, finger tape, flip-flops or sandals, a microfiber towel, and body wipes are great additions to your BJJ suitcase.